-Given a finite point set S from G_i, continuously increasing the diameter forms a 1-parameter family of nested unions of balls; and correspondingly we obtain a 1-parameter family of nested Rips complexes, referred to as a Rips filtration.
+Given a finite point set S from G_i , continuously increasing the diameter forms a 1-parameter family of nested unions of balls; and correspondingly we obtain a 1-parameter family of nested Rips complexes, referred to as a Rips filtration.
 Let $0 = r_0 \le r_1 \le r_2 \le \cdots \le r_m$ denote a finite sequence of increasing diameter.
 The Rips filtration F_i (of G_i) is a sequence of Rips complexes connected by inclusions, $R(r_0) \rightarrow R(r_1) \rightarrow R(r_2) \rightarrow \cdots \rightarrow R(r_m)$.
 Figure 5 shows a Rips filtration defined on an example graph equipped with a shortest-path metric.
 Applying homology to a Rips filtration, the homology groups are connected from left to right by homomorphisms induced by inclusions, $H(R(r_0)) \rightarrow H(R(r_1)) \rightarrow H(R(r_2)) \rightarrow \cdots \rightarrow H(R(r_m))$.

-Topological features appear and disappear as the diameter increases: when a topological feature appears, that is, a connected component or a tunnel forms, this is called a birth event; when a topological feature disappears, that is, two components merge into one or a tunnel is filled, it is called a death event.
+Topological features appear and disappear as the diameter increases: when a topological feature appears, that is, a component (i.e. a cluster) or a tunnel forms, this is called a birth event; when a topological feature disappears, that is, two components merge into one or a tunnel is filled, it is called a death event.
 Each topological feature is represented by a single bar, with the position of left and right sides representing the birth and death times, respectively.
 The persistence of a topological feature is the time difference between the death and the birth event.
-For example, in Figure 5, at r = 0.25, there are six components alive, one per vertex, all of which are born at r = 0.
+For example, at r = 0.25, there are six components alive, one per vertex, all of which are born at r = 0.
 At r = 0.5, the two components in the upper right combine into one.
 This causes the death of one component, represented by a barcode of length 0.5 on the right.
-Similarly, at r = 1.2, the three components in the lower left combine causing the death of two component.

 Persistence Diagrams.
-Topological features of a graph instance and their persistence are recorded by pairing their birth and death events as a multi-set of points in the plane, called the persistence diagram (see [24]).
+Topological features of a graph instance and their persistence are recorded by pairing their birth and the death events as a multi-set of points in the plane, called the persistence diagram (see [24]).